UX Designers are people who create mediums for the Consumer (user) to access different products and services. They can be digital or physical.

 So, it can be safely said that UX Designers are super-cool people good at many things.

-Coding for UX Creation, and the languages used
+Coding for UX Creation and the languages used

 There has been always a debate about whether designers should code or not.
 Some companies insist on finding professionals who can do both, while others guarantee they don’t exist, or just disrupt everything.

-Numerous developers see designers who code a danger, while others consider them to be welcome partners who have figured out how to communicate in their language.
+Numerous developers see designers who code as a danger, while others consider them to be welcome partners who have figured out how to communicate in their language.